dos1/flow3r-firmware/docs/badge/programming.rst

 (in 2D) and some static input values from the gyroscope, temperature sensor and pressure sensor.

-It does **not** support any audio API, and in fact currently doesn't even stub out the relevant API methods, so it will crash when attempting to run any Music app.
+It does **not** support most of the audio APIs.
 It also does not support positional captouch APIs.

 To set the simulator up, clone the repository and prepare a Python virtual environment with the required packages: